 On September 11, 1865, 230 Beacon was acquired from John Wooldredge by Harriet (Webb) Gray, the wife of cotton buyer Gorham Gray.
 They previously had lived at 610 Tremont.
 By 1867, they had moved to 107 Mt.
 Vernon.

 On August 15, 1866, 230 Beacon was acquired from Gorham Gray by dry goods commission agent Charles Henry Joy.
 He and his wife, Marie Louise (Mudge) Joy, made it their home.
-They previously had lived in Lynn.
+They previously had lived in Lynn, where they continued to maintain a residence.

 In 1870, the Joys were living elsewhere and 230 Beacon was the home of John Murray Glidden and his wife, Anna Maria (Warren) Glidden.
 They had married in October of 1869 and 230 Beacon probably was their first home together.
 Prior to their marriage he had lived at 1 Marlborough with his parents, William Taylor Glidden and Katharine Cottrell (Glidden) Glidden.

 John Glidden was a partner in his father’s shipping firm of Glidden & Williams, a major owner of clipper ships operating between Boston and San Francisco.
-After the firm was dissolved in 1877, he became a commission merchant and also was president of the Pacific Guano Company.
+After the firm was dissolved in 1877, he became treasurer and then president of the Pacific Guano Company and also was a commission merchant and selling agent for Pacific Guano in partnership with James F. Curtis.

 By 1871, the Gliddens had moved to 1 Marlborough to live with his parents and the Joys were living at 230 Beacon once again (their son, John Algeron Joy, was born there in December of 1871).